 My central academic and administrative roles are in Medical Education, or the systems we use to train future healthcare professionals.
 My interest in education began as a medical resident and grew during my chief resident year.
 I currently serve as an Associate Program Director for both the Med-Peds and Internal Medicine residency programs, helping to lead education initiatives such as our Medical Education Pathway, quality improvement training and competency-based assessment programs.
 I have furthered my education training through a Master of Medical Education (completed in 2018) and a year-long education research fellowship called the Education Research Scholars Program.
 I am just now beginning a PhD in Health Professions Education program through Maastricht University.
 I have been extremely lucky to be part of an incredibly innovative and collaborative education team here in Cincinnati.

 My research interests include learner assessment, time-variable education, competency-based medical education and entrustment.
 My colleagues and I attempt to answer questions such as: 1) When are medical trainees ready to deliver safe and high-quality care with less supervision? and 2) When are they ready to graduate?
-While measuring competence is a complicated task, we believe we can do so in a valid manner using programmatic assessment and learning analytics.
+Measuring competence and determining readiness for unsupervised practice is complicated, and we hope to better understand the optimal ways to do both.

 I have a clinical interest in using the point-of-care ultrasound (POCUS) for the care of pediatric and adult hospitalized patients.
 I teach at multiple local and regional POCUS training conferences and believe this is a technology that can improve the care of hospitalized patients.